-Fundal height: use the ulnar edge of your left hand to press down in a stepwise fashion from xiphisternum downwards to find the fundus (first bit of resistance)
+- Use the ulnar edge of your left hand to press down in a stepwise fashion from xiphisternum downwards to find the fundus (first bit of resistance)

-Smaller than expected = intrauterine growth restriction, oligohydramnios, small baby
+- Smaller than expected = intrauterine growth restriction, oligohydramnios, small baby

-Longitudinal = baby vertical
+- Longitudinal = baby vertical

-Oblique = baby diagonal
+- Oblique = baby diagonal

-Transverse = baby horizontal
+- Transverse = baby horizontal

-Feel for a presenting part by pressing on either side of the lower pole of the uterus simultaneously (one hand on each side), while facing mother’s feet.
+- Presentation (important over 37 weeks): feel for a presenting part by pressing on either side of the lower pole of the uterus simultaneously (one hand on each side), while facing mother’s feet.
 If you are unable to feel a presenting part, press progressively more medially until you are able to

-Cephalic = round presenting part, i.e. head
+- Cephalic = round presenting part, i.e. head

-Breech = broader soft presenting part, e.g. bottom
+- Breech = broader soft presenting part, e.g. bottom

-Ballot head by pushing it gently from one side to the other.
+- Ballot head by pushing it gently from one side to the other.
 Be as gentle as possible and watch mother’s face for pain throughout.

-Engagement: note how many fifths of the head are palpable.
+- Engagement: note how many fifths of the head are palpable.
 See if your hands can come together below the head (unengaged), or if hands remain separate (engaged).
 Some people do a finger pinch of the head from below but it is not recommended because it is painful.

-‘Engaged’ = >50% of the presenting part is inside pelvis
+- ‘Engaged’ = >50% of the presenting part is inside pelvis

-Liquor volume: palpate around and ballot fluid to assess the approximate quantity (oligohydramnios, polyhydramnios)
+- Palpate around and ballot fluid to assess the approximate quantity (oligohydramnios, polyhydramnios)

 Normal fundal height

-Fundal height in centimetres should approximate the number of weeks’ gestationfrom 20 weeks onwards (± 2cm until 36cm, and ±3cm from 36cm as may engage after)
+- Fundal height in centimetres should approximate the number of weeks’ gestation from 20 weeks onwards (± 2cm until 36cm, and ±3cm from 36cm as may engage after)

-At 12 weeks: uterus should be palpable
+- At 12 weeks: uterus should be palpable

-At 20-22 weeks: fundus should be near umbilicus
+- At 20-22 weeks: fundus should be near umbilicus

-At 36 weeks: fundus should be near xiphisternum
+- At 36 weeks: fundus should be near xiphisternum

 Fetal heart auscultation

-Find the back of the fetus and place the Pinard Horn or Doppler fetal monitor (Sonicaid) just behind the anterior shoulder, i.e. halfway between mother’s umbilicus and ASIS on the side of the fetus’ back (try both sides if unsure)
+- Find the back of the fetus and place the Pinard Horn or Doppler fetal monitor (Sonicaid) just behind the anterior shoulder, i.e. halfway between mother’s umbilicus and ASIS on the side of the fetus’ back (try both sides if unsure)

-Feel the mother’s pulse at the same time
+- Feel the mother’s pulse at the same time

-Calculate the fetal heart rate (should be 120-160 bpm).
+- Calculate the fetal heart rate (should be 120-160 bpm).
 Listen for 1 minute.

-Thank patient and restore clothing
+- Thank patient and restore clothing

 - ‘To complete my examination, I would measure blood pressure and dipstick the urine.’

-Summarise and suggest further investigations you would consider after a full history
+- Summarise and suggest further investigations you would consider after a full history

 Try some questions